-On the occasions when boredom doesn’t lead me to fantasize about the future, I find myself brooding over the past.
+When boredom doesn’t lead me to fantasize about the future, I brood over the past.
 I relive glory days.
 I dwell on past decisions.
-I recite a laundry list of occasions when other people have slighted me, hurt me or taken advantage of me.
+I recite a laundry list of instances when other people have slighted me, hurt me or taken advantage of me.

 It’s tempting to see the tedious stretches in our daily routines as things to be endured.
 I know because I’ve been there.
 But it’s in those moments that life is lived.